Endperiodic Automorphisms of Surfaces and Foliations: Endperiodic Automorphisms

-Evidently, a periodic end $e$ is cyclic with period dividing $n_{e}$, but cyclic ends may fail to be periodic.
-For instance, on a four times punctured sphere, one easily produces a homeomorphism $f$ that cyclically permutes three punctures, fixes the third and satisfies $f^3=\id$.
-So these ends are cyclic but not periodic.
-Similar examples can be produced with an arbitrary number $k\ge3$ of ends -- and examples in which the ends are non-planar.
+Ends may fail to be positive or negative.
+For instance, on a four times punctured sphere, one easily produces a homeomorphism $f$ that cyclically permutes three punctures, fixes the fourth and satisfies $f^3=\id$.
+These ends are neither positive nor negative.
+Similar examples can be produced in which the ends are nonplanar.